Disclaimer: Harry Potter belongs to J. K. Rowling, but I do own the silly plot.

 "HARRY!"
 Ron and Hermione yelled in perfect unison.

 "You wouldn't happen to be—" Hermione slowly began as she too contemplated the now very dead napkin.

-"See, it's just that you sort of sound like you're—" Ron began as well.
+"See, it's just that you sound like you're sort of—" Ron began as well.

 "—jealous," they ended together, throwing each other an identical horrified look.